-In response to these questions Duke University and Oxfam America are convening a session bringing together researchers, development partners, advocates, and relevant businesses and practitioners.
-The aims of the convening are to:
+In response to these questions Duke University and Oxfam America convened a session bringing together researchers, development partners, advocates, and relevant businesses and practitioners.
+The aims of the convening were to:

 - Establish the state of knowledge regarding the impacts of electrification on productive use and local economic development.